quadrimegistus/Application-Blueprint-SQL/SQL-Blueprint/README.md

 # SQL Project Starter with Auth

-A simple starter project with Express, Handlebars, Sequelize, Passport and Local Auth.
+A skeleton pack for starting a project with Express, Handlebars, Sequelize, Passport, Local Auth and several other items.

 ## Setup: